You cannot copy content of this website, your IP is being recorded

 • Ask your doctor about over the counter pain medication in case of biopsy.

 The colposcopy procedure has no side effects, however, if a biopsy is performed during the colposcopy, for a few days following you may experience vaginal discharge from the solution used by your doctor to reduce bleeding during the biopsy.
-It is possible you might experience cramping, soreness or bleeding, and if any of these symptoms persist or get worse or accompanied by a fever, call your doctor immediately.
+It is possible you might experience cramping, soreness, or bleeding, and if any of these symptoms persist or get worse or are accompanied by a fever, call your doctor immediately.

 Where do I get a colposcopy in Austell GA?